Overview of Histomoniasis in Poultry

 Immunization has only been partially successful in controlling histomoniasis, and reports differ on its effectiveness.
 The immune response of turkeys to live attenuated Histomonas requires 4 wk to develop.
 Vaccination of 18-wk-old pullets 5 wk before experimental infection has been shown to prevent a drop in egg production.
 Most workers have concluded that immunization of birds against this disease using live cultures is not practical.
 Killed organisms stimulate some immunity when given SC or IP but do not offer protection.

 No drugs are currently approved for use as treatments for histomoniasis.
 Nitarsone is available for prophylaxis by feed medication.
-Nitarsone is mixed with the feed at 0.01875% and fed continuously.
+Nitarsone is mixed with the feed at 0.01875% and fed continually.
 A 5-day withdrawal period is required for animals slaughtered for human consumption.
 Under most conditions, nitarsone is effective, although some outbreaks in turkeys on medication have been reported.
 Historically, nitroimidazoles such as ronidazole, ipronidazole, and dimetridazole were used for prevention and treatment and were highly effective.
 Some of these products can be used by veterinary prescription in non-food-producing birds.
 Frequent worming of chickens with benzimidazole anthelmintics helps reduce exposure to heterakid worms that carry the infection.